sous-chefs/nagios/README.md

 	  "command_line": "$USER1$/check_ssh $HOSTADDRESS$"
     }

-You may optionally define the service template for your service by including service_template and a valid template name.
+You may optionally define the service template for your service by including `service_template` and a valid template name.
 Example:  "service_template": "special_service_template".
 You may also optionally add a service description that will be displayed in the Nagios UI using "description": "My Service Name".
-If this is not present the databag name will be used.
-You can define escalations for this service by defining an escalation data bag and then adding 'use_escalation' with the escalation name.
+If this is not present the databag item ID will be used as the description.
+You use defined escalations for the service with 'use_escalation'.
+See ___Service_Escalations__ for more information.

 Templates
 ---------